xandresariasx/ADC-and-perfusion-parameters-from-MRI/README.md

 # Copyrights:
 If part of this code is used in your work, please cite:

-Arias et al. "Magnetic Resonance Imaging of Tumor Microenvironmental Response to Pegvorhyaluronidase alpha (PEGPH20) in Patients with Advanced Solid Tumors"
+Arias-Lorza, A.M., Costello, J.R., Hingorani, S.R., Von Hoff, D.D., Korn, R.L., Raghunand, N. Magnetic resonance imaging of tumor response to stroma-modifying pegvorhyaluronidase alpha (PEGPH20) therapy in early-phase clinical trials.
+Sci Rep 14, 11570 (2024). https://doi.org/10.1038/s41598-024-62470-9

 If the T1 mapping is also used, also cite:

 Sandmann Constantin, Hodneland Erlend,Modersitzki Jan.
-A practical guideline for T1 reconstruction from various flip angles in MRI Journal of Algorithms & Computational
+A practical guideline for T1 reconstruction from various flip angles in MRI.
+Journal of Algorithms & Computational
-Technology.
-2016
+Technology (2016).